Infant Mortality Prevention

 Interventions that Work

-The infant mortality rate is two and half times higher in the African American community, contributing to the air of despair.
+The infant mortality rate is two and a half times higher in the African American community, contributing to the air of despair.
 Shafia gives hope for change with clear visual definitions of the causes and solutions of infant mortality in the United States.

 Shafia Monroe’s Presentation